Military Institute of Science and Technology: Procedure of admission

 The undergraduate admission process at MIST has several steps.
 First, students are screened based on their grade point average (GPA) in HSC or equivalent examinations and SSC or equivalent examinations.
 Students who have passed in minimum five subjects in GCE O-Level and three subjects (mathematics, physics and chemistry) in A-Level, obtaining minimum C-grades in all subjects are also eligible for the admission test.
 Prior to 2020, almost 10,000 candidates are selected from approximately 20,000-20,500 applicants to sit for the MIST written admission test.
 However, in recent years, the approximately 22,000-23,500 applicants among the total applicants have been allowed to sit for the admission test based on the best GPA & marks holder in HSC exam in the above-mentioned subjects (Math, Physics, Chemistry and English).
 Afterward, the distribution of 810 seats is based on their merit positions in the written exam and students' subject choice list.
 For Bangladeshi undergraduate students, 40% seats are allotted for children of Military personnels (Military Quota) and rest of seats (60%) are available for general students, freedom fighter quota, and trivial quota.
 The acceptance rate at MIST for general students (not from military family) in undergraduate level is 2.43%.
 This calculation assumes a total of 20,000 applicants (general students) allowed to take part in the admission test against 60% of 810 available seats.
 This highly competitive acceptance rate (2.43%) positions MIST as one of the leading public engineering universities in Bangladesh.
 Moreover, foreign students may be admitted against a reserved quota of 3% of overall vacancies available (6% of civil seats).
 Vacancies will be offered to countries through Armed Forces Division (AFD), Prime Minister's Office (PMO), of the Government of Bangladesh.
 Admission to Ph.D. and M.Phil. programs requires a master's degree from relevant branch from a recognized university.
 Admission to a Master's program requires a bachelor's degree in engineering from a recognized institution with a minimum CGPA of 3.00 out of 4.00.
 Admission is based on written admission test & interview/viva voce on the relevant departments.
 Admission is highly competitive in postgraduate programs as only few aspirants are selected every year from a large pool of applicants.

 Academics

 Faculties and departments

-Academic activities are undertaken by twelve departments under four faculties.
+Academic activities are undertaken by sixteen departments under six faculties.
 Twelve departments offer undergraduate programs.
+In 2026, "URP", "Mathematics and Data science" and "Chemistry and Nanoscience " have been opened.